 💲 It’s $25 per person.
 (Lunch is extra.)

-🎟️ Tickets can be purchased at the ticket office in Riobamba or other Tren Ecuador locations (e.g., Quito).
-The online payment system was not working with foreign credit cards during our latest attempt.
-Advanced reservations are recommended.
+🎟️ When operating, tickets are purchased at the ticket office in Riobamba or other Tren Ecuador locations (e.g., Quito).

 ⌚ It’s a 6½-hour trip in total, from 8:00 am to 2:30 pm.